-To assess both of these metrics we hiked and biked and climbed as much as possible.
+To assess both of these metrics, we hiked and biked and climbed as much as possible.
 The goal was to move and sweat in as many different ways and as many different temperatures as we could.
 But even when we were just running to get groceries at the store, we were always paying attention to small details.
 Did the hem or sleeves ride up?
 Was the neck or hood constricting?
 Could the jacket accommodate all our movements?
 The temperature outside?
 Our body heat on the inside?
 From the sidewalk to the mountains, we included these softshells in every aspect of our life during the entire testing period.

 Weight and Versatility

 We assessed and rated the weight of each model both with a scale and by paying attention to how they all moved and fit our anatomy.
-Some were heavier on the scale but didn't feel cumbersome on our body.
+Some were heavier on the scale but didn't feel cumbersome on our bodies.
 Some were nice and light but provided zero to no protection from the elements.

 We assessed durability and abrasion resistance by slinging sharp ice tools over our shoulders and scraping up rock routes.
 Every jacket got stuffed into multiple packs, worn under a harness, and jammed into the back of a car on long road trips.
 We adjusted and readjusted all of the hoods and tried them over and under helmets.
 We also used every cuff with gloves.
 We learned the ins and outs of all the offered features by trying them out, both as intended and sometimes in our own less traditional ways.